arangodb/docs-hugo/site/content/3.11/develop/http-api/replication/write-ahead-log.md

           to sleep for a while before calling the logger again.

         {{</* info */>}}
-        This method is not supported on Coordinators in cluster deployments.
+        This method is not supported on a Coordinator in a cluster deployment.
         {{</* /info */>}}
       parameters:
+        - name: database-name
+          in: path
+          required: true
+          example: _system
+          description: |
+            The name of a database.
+The user account you authenticate with needs at least read access to this database and administrate access to the `_system` database.
+          schema:
+            type: string
         - name: global
           in: query
           required: false